-A. The cord blood evaluation (CORDE) shall be performed whenever this test is ordered by the caregivers; ultimately, it is the responsibility of the patient's physician to order the cord evaluation.
-However, a cord evaluation is usually indicated in the following situations:

-- 1. Cord Blood specimens of babies born to Rh negative mothers are routinely collected and tested to determine respective RhIG candidacy - 2.
+- A. The cord blood evaluation (CORDE) or Newborn Blood Bank Workup (NEWBRNBBES) shall be performed whenever this test is ordered by the caregivers; ultimately, it is the responsibility of the patient's physician to order the cord evaluation.
+However, a cord evaluation is usually indicated in the following situations: - 1.
+Cord Blood specimens of babies born to Rh negative mothers are routinely collected and tested to determine respective RhIG candidacy - 2.
 When the current maternal sample has a positive antibody screen - 3.
 When the physician requests it due to possible ABO incompatibility between the mother and infant - 4.
 When unexpected antibodies are detected in the neonatal antibody screen.
-Note that a neonatal antibody screen is usually not indicated but is indicated if a transfusion is required and maternal sample is unavailable. - B. Exceptions / when the Cord Blood evaluation (CORDE) is not indicated: - 1.
-The CORDE is not indicated if the unexpected maternal antibody is Anti-Lea, Anti-Leb, Anti-I, Anti-IH, Anti-P1, Anti-A1, a cold reacting antibody of unknown specificity, a cold autoantibody (CAA), or reactions due to reagent preservatives (PRESV).
+Note that a neonatal antibody screen is usually not indicated but is indicated if a transfusion is required and maternal sample is unavailable. - B. Exceptions / when the Cord Blood evaluation (CORDE) or Newborn Blood Bank Workup is not indicated: - The CORDE is not indicated if the unexpected maternal antibody is Anti-Lea, Anti-Leb, Anti-I, Anti-H, Anti-P1, Anti-A1, a cold reacting antibody of unknown specificity, a cold autoantibody (CLD), or reactions due to reagent preservatives (NSG).
 These antibody specificities are generally not associated with causing HDN because the corresponding neonatal antigens are not well formed at birth, and because the antibodies are usually IgM and therefore do not cross the placenta.